Feastio

 Wine tasting room

-At this point, I mentioned to the hostess my interest in seeing the wine cave, as I was planning to write about my trip to Texas wine country.
+At this point, I mentioned my interest in seeing the wine cave to the hostess, as I was planning to write about my trip to Texas Wine Country.
+Before I knew it, Randy Jones sat opposite us, offering to take us to the cave.

 Slate Theory's 2020 Roussanne